 xhr.send(); // The call starts here.

-Below code explains how to use displayPersonalizedText function.
+The following code explains how to use the displayPersonalizedText function.

 function displayPersonalizedText(userCompanyName) {